bohdan145/SWAPI-test/README.md

 ## Acknowledgments
 - This project was created as part of a technical test.
+- All the requested logic was implemented in the Dashboard component.
 - Project started from the [Free React Admin Template](https://coreui.io/product/free-react-admin-template/).
 - Unused components and screens where removed.
 - Provided template was initialy implemented using only js, so no typescript was used.
-- No requirements for storing data in Redux where provided, so data is saved on the componenet level using react-query;
+- No requirements for storing data in Redux where provided, so data is saved on the componenet level using react-query.
+  (*project size is small and data used only in one component*) ;
 - App fetch data from [SWAPI](the Star Wars API)(https://swapi.dev/documentation#people)
+- .ENV file was not used because of the open source API, wich can be used by anyone.
+In other case, for security reasons, API url should be included inside of .env file
+- No requirements for unit tests where provided, so tests for components where not implemented